Incident Reporting

 ENISA Single Reporting Platform

-ENISA's single reporting platform launches in September 2026.
+Launches September 2026.
 CRA Evidence will support direct submission when available.
-Until then, submit through ENISA's web portal and record the submission here.
+Until then, submit through ENISA's portal and record the submission here.

 Related documentation